1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 The Obverse Of The 1923 Half Dollar

-The obverse features Liberty’s full figure wearing a flowing gown, with her right hand outstretched toward the rising sun and her left holding a bouquet of olive branches symbolizing peace.
+The obverse features Liberty’s full figure wearing a flowing gown, with her right hand outstretched toward the rising sun and her left holding a bouquet of olive and oak branches symbolizing civil and military glory.
 She appears draped in the American flag flowing behind her like a cape, striding over rocky terrain that represents America’s rugged foundation.

 The inscription “LIBERTY” is widely spaced above the central figure, “IN GOD WE TRUST” appears to the right, and the date “1923” is positioned below along the rim.
 The sun’s rays emanate dramatically from the lower left, creating depth and movement in Weinman’s sculptural composition.